richard-vh/SSB-Iceberg-Demo/README.md

 Warning: These are not full ssb jobs.
 In these are samples you execute each statements one at a time.

+1. Execute the SELECT * FROM kafka_topic.
+This will confirm that you have results in your kafka topic.
+Be patient, if this is your first job may take some time (1-2 minutes) to report results.
+2. Execute the CREATE TABLE Statement.
+This will create the virtual table in ssb_default name space.
+It will not create the table in IMPALA.
+3. Execute the INSERT INTO SELECT.
+Be Patient.
+This will create the impala table and begin reporting results from the kafka topic shortly.
+4. Lastly, execute the final select.
+These results are from IMPALA.

 ***

 ## Evaluating Results: